 StudioPatina

-National Landmark status is sought for The Pythian since it was a significant building for African Americans in the neighborhood, provided a venue that furthered the development of jazz, and during WWII was the offices of Andrew Higgins "...the man who won the war for us. ...
+The Pythian was a significant building for African Americans providing a venue that furthered the development of jazz, and during WWII, was the offices of Andrew Higgins "...the man who won the war for us. ...
 If Higgins had not designed and built those LCVPs, we never could have landed over an open beach.
-The whole strategy of the war would have been different" - D. Eisenhower).
+The whole strategy of the war would have been different" - D. Eisenhower.

-The adjacent building located on Gravier Street was constructed in 1925 as a garage but demolished (except for rear wall) and a nine story building constructed with the present aluminum slipcover in 1961.
-This building is also part of this redevelopment and is to retain the slipcover while the Pythian Temple will be returned to an earlier period of significance - 1908.
+The adjacent nine story building located on Gravier Street was constructed with the present aluminum slipcover in 1961 and was to be matched while the Pythian Temple was to be returned to an earlier period of significance - 1908.

-In order to provide visual continuity between two adjacent buildings that will be restored to reflect vastly different styles, the element of color on the windows of the Pythian Temple and on the replacement aluminum/enamel panels on the Gravier Street building can be used to unify.
+In order to provide visual continuity between two adjacent buildings that were rehabilitated to reflect vastly different styles, the element of color on the windows of the Pythian Temple and on the replacement aluminum/enamel panels on the Gravier Street building was used to unify.

 Original enamel over aluminum panels were in remarkable condition - upper left.
 Sputters on the panels - upper center - were typical style of the era - counter tops and flooring received similar color on color or monochromatic layering.